Slyyoursenpai/NotePal/README.md

 # NotePal
-A simple Note App but with Intelligence and Context Awareness
+A simple Note App with Intelligence and Context Awareness